Classic of Poetry: Style

+Guan ju (poem number 1 from the Classic of Poetry) carved into a rock.
+The four-character verses are inscribed from top to bottom.

 Whether the various Shijing poems were folk songs or not, they "all seem to have passed through the hands of men of letters at the royal Zhou court".
 In other words, they show an overall literary polish together with some general stylistic consistency.
 About 95% of lines in the Poetry are written in a four-syllable meter, with a slight caesura between the second and third syllables.
 Lines tend to occur in syntactically related couplets, with occasional parallelism, and longer poems are generally divided into similarly structured stanzas.

 All but six of the "Eulogies" consist of a single stanza, and the "Court Hymns" exhibit wide variation in the number of stanzas and their lengths.
 Almost all of the "Airs", however, consist of three stanzas, with four-line stanzas being most common.
 Although a few rhyming couplets occur, the standard pattern in such four-line stanzas required a rhyme between the second and fourth lines.
 Often the first or third lines would rhyme with these, or with each other.
 This style later became known as the "shi" style for much of Chinese history.

 One of the characteristics of the poems in the Classic of Poetry is that they tend to possess "elements of repetition and variation".
 This results in an "alteration of similarities and differences in the formal structure: in successive stanzas, some lines and phrases are repeated verbatim, while others vary from stanza to stanza".
 Characteristically, the parallel or syntactically matched lines within a specific poem share the same, identical words (or characters) to a large degree, as opposed to confining the parallelism between lines to using grammatical category matching of the words in one line with the other word in the same position in the corresponding line; but, not by using the same, identical word(s).
 Disallowing verbal repetition within a poem would by the time of Tang poetry be one of the rules to distinguish the old style poetry from the new, regulated style.